-Expressed in thousands of NTD (Except as otherwise indicated)
+Expressed in thousands of NTD

+(Except as otherwise indicated)

-Transaction Number (Note 1) Counterparty Relationship (Note 2) General ledger account Amount Transaction terms Percentage of consolidated total operating revenues or total assets (Note 3) 0 Parade Technologies, Ltd. Parade Technologies, Inc. (1) Service expense \$ 772,691 In accordance with the agreement, EOM 30 days 7% (1) Other payables 76,011 In accordance with the agreement, EOM 30 days 1% Parade Technologies Korea, (1) Service expense 30,864 In accordance with the agreement, EOM 30 days 0% Ltd. (1) Other payables 2,079 In accordance with the agreement, EOM 30 days 0% Parade Technogies Ireland, (1) Service expense 37,305 In accordance with the agreement, EOM 30 days 0% Ltd. (Note 4) • (1) Other payables 2,739 In accordance with the agreement, EOM 30 days 0% Parade Technologies, Inc. (Shanghai) (1) Service expense 524,239 In accordance with the agreement, EOM 30 days 5% (1) Other payables 46,681 In accordance with the agreement, EOM 30 days 0% Parade Technologies, Ltd. (Nanjing) (1) Service expense 193,319 In accordance with the agreement, EOM 30 days 2% (1) Other payables 19,497 In accordance with the agreement, EOM 30 days 0%
+Transaction Number (Note 1) Company name Counterparty Relationship (Note 2) General ledger account Amount Transaction terms Percentage of consolidated total operating revenues or total assets (Note 3) 0 Parade Technologies, Ltd. Parade Technologies, Inc. (1) Service expense \$ 821,879 In accordance with the agreement, depend on the financial condition of the paying firm 7% (1) Other payables 86,732 In accordance with the agreement, depend on the financial condition of the paying firm 1% Parade Technologies Korea, Ltd. (1) Service expense 28,674 In accordance with the agreement, depend on the financial condition of the paying firm 0% (1) Other payables 2,071 In accordance with the agreement, depend on the financial condition of the paying firm 0% Parade Technogies Ireland, Ltd. (1) Service expense 41,123 In accordance with the agreement, depend on the financial condition of the paying firm 0% (1) Other payables 2,711 In accordance with the agreement, depend on the financial condition of the paying firm 0% Parade Technologies, Inc. (Shanghai) (1) Service expense 530,119 In accordance with the agreement, depend on the financial condition of the paying firm 4% (1) Other payables 249,628 In accordance with the agreement, depend on the financial condition of the paying firm 2% Parade Technologies, Ltd. (Nanjing) (1) Service expense 235,565 In accordance with the agreement, depend on the financial condition of the paying firm 2% (1) Other payables 81,044 In accordance with the agreement, depend on the financial condition of the paying firm 1%

-- Note 1: The numbers filled in for the transaction company in respect of inter-company transactions are as follows: - (1) Parent company is '0'. - (2) The subsidiaries are numbered in order starting from '1'. - Note 2: Relationship between transaction company and counterparty is classified into the following three categories: - (1) Parent company to subsidiary. - (2) Subsidiary to parent company. - (3) Subsidiary to subsidiary. - Note 3: Regarding percentage of transaction amount to consolidated total operating revenues or total assets, it is computed based on period-end balance of transaction to consolidated total assets for balance sheet accounts and based on accumulated transaction amount for the period to consolidated total operating revenues for income statement accounts. - Note 4: In order to comply with the local regulations, Parade Technogies (Ireland Branch Office), Ltd. was recognized as a subsidiary in September, 2017, and renamed as Parade technologies Ireland, Ltd. in October, 2017.
+Note 1: The numbers filled in for the transaction company in respect of inter-company transactions are as follows:

+(1) Parent company is '0'.

+(2) The subsidiaries are numbered in order starting from '1'.

+Note 2: Relationship between transaction company and counterparty is classified into the following three categories:

+(1) Parent company to subsidiary.

+(2) Subsidiary to parent company.

+(3) Subsidiary to subsidiary.

+Note 3: Regarding percentage of transaction amount to consolidated total operating revenues or total assets, it is computed based on period-end balance of transaction to consolidated total assets for balance sheet accounts and based on accumulated transaction amount for the period to consolidated total operating revenues for income statement accounts.
-PARADE TECHNOLOGIES, LTD. AND SUBSIDIARIES

-INFORMATION ON INVESTEES (NOT INCLUDING INVESTEES IN MAINLAND CHINA)

-FOR THE YEAR ENDED DECEMBER 31, 2018
+PARADE TECHNOLOGIES, LTD. AND SUBSIDIARIES INFORMATION ON INVESTEES (NOT INCLUDING INVESTEES IN MAINLAND CHINA) FOR THE YEAR ENDED DECEMBER 31, 2019